jacobismaeldomingo/DalBook/documentation/CONTRIBUTING.md

 5. **Merging to 'main'**:

-- Only @JacobDomingo will merge 'develop' to 'main' after all features are reviewed and tested.
+- Only @JacobDomingo will be able to merge 'develop' to 'main' after all features are reviewed and tested.